Skip to content

 Introduction

-Chamelaion API documentation — AI-powered lip sync for video dubbing, content localization, and personalized video at scale.
+CHAMELAION API documentation for AI-powered lip sync, video dubbing, content localization, and personalized video at scale.

-Chamelaion is an AI lip sync API that takes any video and audio input and generates perfectly matched lip movements.
-Send a video of someone speaking English and an audio track in Japanese — Chamelaion produces a new video where the speaker’s lips move naturally to match the Japanese audio.
+Our lip sync API takes any video and audio input and generates perfectly matched lip movements.
+Send a video of someone speaking English and an audio track in Japanese.
+CHAMELAION produces a new video where the speaker’s lips move naturally to match the Japanese audio.
 This powers video dubbing, content localization, personalized video messaging, and more.

 Base URLhttps://api.chamelaion.com/api